kristianmandrup/generator-aurelia-ts/README.md

 Ideas for improvement are welcome :)

+-	Use defaults similar to Slush generators (why repeat all your personal info each time!?)
+-	SASS support
 -	Support for Aurelia's built in `.d.ts` files [Issue #7](https://github.com/kristianmandrup/generator-aurelia-ts/issues/7)
 -	More UI frameworks ...??
 -	Support for more editors/IDEs: Visual Studio, WebStorm etc.